P-p-H-d/mlib/README.md

 ##### void bitset\_out\_str(FILE *file, const bitset\_t array)

-Generate a string representation of the bitset 'array' and outputs it into the FILE 'file'.
+Generate a formatted string representation of the bitset 'array' and outputs it into the FILE 'file'.

 ##### void bitset\_in\_str(bitset\_t array, FILE *file)

-Read from the file 'file' a string representation of a bitset and set 'array' to this representation.
+Read from the file 'file' a formatted string representation of a bitset and set 'array' to this representation.

 ##### bool bitset\_equal\_p(const bitset\_t array1, const bitset\_t array2)